 If you are escaping the cold, central and south Vietnam can accommodate you well.
 If you don’t mind the rain and the humidity, you belong to this part of the country.

 Vietnamese is one of the hardest languages, that’s no secret.
-However, almost a decade ago, Vietnam started to hire a crazy number of English teachers, languages schools popped up like mushrooms all over the country.
+However, almost a decade ago, Vietnam started to hire a crazy number of English teachers, and language schools popped up like mushrooms all over the country.
 Resulting in a large number of young Vietnamese who can communicate with you well in English.
 This is also the reason for the next on my list.
 Given this, I still recommend you to learn basic Vietnamese, this will help you with your everyday life too.

 JOBS IN VIETNAM FOR FOREIGNERS